Zilliqa/scilla-docs/docs/source/scilla-in-depth.rst

 Each expression here is an initializer for the field in question.
 The definitions complete the initial state of the contract, at the time of creation.
-As the contract goes through transitions, the values of these fields get modified.
+As the contract executes a transition, the values of these fields get modified.

 .. note::